Barcelona Sagrada Familia towers guide

 Interesting facts about the Sagrada Familia towers

-The full design includes 12 Apostle towers, 4 Evangelist towers, 1 Virgin Mary tower, and the central Tower of Jesus Christ.
-That hierarchy was intentional, with each height reflecting spiritual rank.
+The full design includes 12 Apostle towers, 4 Evangelist towers, 1 Virgin Mary tower, and the central Tower of Jesus Christ — each height level reflecting spiritual rank.
+Gaudí lived to see only one tower completed: Saint Barnabas, finished in November 1925, seven months before his death.
+The Passion facade's four towers were not completed until 1976, following his plans.

 Only part of the vision is visitable